-- (1) "Alternative energy device" means: - (a) Any system, mechanism or series of mechanisms, including photovoltaic systems, that uses solar radiation or wind for space heating, cooling or electrical energy for one or more dwellings; - (b) Any system that uses solar radiation for: - (A) Domestic water heating; or - (B) Swimming pool, spa or hot tub heating and that meets the requirements set forth in ORS 316.116; - (c) A ground water heat pump and ground loop system; - (d) A wind powered turbine that generates electricity; - (e) Any wind powered device used to offset or supplement the use of electricity by performing a specific task such as pumping water; - (f) Equipment used in the production of alternative fuels; - (g) A generator powered by alternative fuels and used to produce electricity; - (h) A fuel cell; - (i) An energy efficient appliance; or - (j) An alternative fuel device. - (2) "Alternative fuel device" means any of the following: - (a) An alternative fuel vehicle; - (b) Related equipment; or - (c) A fueling station necessary to operate an alternative fuel vehicle. - (3) "Alternative fuel vehicle" means a motor vehicle as defined in ORS 801.360 that is: - (a) Registered in this state; and - (b) Manufactured or modified to use an alternative fuel, including but not limited to electricity, natural gas, ethanol, methanol, propane and any other fuel approved in rules adopted by the administrator of the Office of Energy that produces less exhaust emissions than vehicles fueled by gasoline or diesel.
-Determination that a vehicle is an alternative fuel vehicle shall be made without regard to energy consumption savings. - (4) "Coefficient of performance" means the ratio calculated by dividing the usable output energy by the electrical input energy.
-Both energy values must be expressed in equivalent units. - (5) "Contractor" means a person whose trade or business consists of offering for sale an alternative energy device, construction service, installation service or design service. - (6)(a) "Cost" means the actual cost of the acquisition, construction and installation of the alternative energy device paid by the taxpayer for the alternative energy device. - (b) For an alternative fuel vehicle, "cost" means the difference between the cost of the alternative fuel vehicle and the same vehicle or functionally similar vehicle manufactured to use conventional gasoline or diesel fuel or, in the case of modification of an existing vehicle, the cost of the modification.
-"Cost" does not include any amounts paid for remodification of the same vehicle. - (c) For a fueling station necessary to operate an alternative fuel vehicle, "cost" means the cost to the contractor of constructing or installing the fueling station in a dwelling and of making the fuel station operational in accordance with the specifications issued under ORS 469.160 to 469.180 and any rules adopted by the administrator of the Office of
+- emissions than vehicles fueled by gasoline or diesel.
+Determination that a vehicle is an alternative fuel vehicle shall be made without regard to energy consumption savings. - (4) "Category one alternative energy device" means: - (a) Any system, mechanism or series of mechanisms that uses solar radiation for space heating or cooling for one or more dwellings; - (b) Any system that uses solar radiation for: - (A) Domestic water heating; or - (B) Swimming pool, spa or hot tub heating and that meets the requirements set forth in ORS 316.116; - (c) A ground water heat pump and ground loop system; - (d) Any wind powered device used to offset or supplement the use of electricity by performing a specific task such as pumping water; - (e) Equipment used in the production of alternative fuels; - (f) A generator powered by alternative fuels and used to produce electricity; - (g) An energy efficient appliance; - (h) An alternative fuel device; or - (i) A premium efficiency biomass combustion device that includes a dedicated outside combustion air source and that meets minimum performance standards that are established by the State Department of Energy. - (5) "Category two alternative energy device" means a fuel cell system, solar electric system or wind electric system. - (6) "Coefficient of performance" means the ratio calculated by dividing the usable output energy by the electrical input energy.
+Both energy values must be expressed in equivalent units. - (7) "Contractor" means a person whose trade or business consists of offering for sale an alternative energy device, construction service, installation service or design service. - (8)(a) "Cost" means the actual cost of the acquisition, construction and installation of the alternative energy device paid by the taxpayer for the alternative energy device. - (b) For an alternative fuel vehicle, "cost" means the difference between the cost of the alternative fuel vehicle and the same vehicle or functionally similar vehicle manufactured to use conventional gasoline or diesel fuel or, in the case of modification of an existing vehicle, the cost of the modification.
+"Cost" does not include any amounts paid for remodification of the same vehicle.